Jesse Pulkkinen

-Jesse Pulkkinen (born 27 December 2004) is a Finnish professional ice hockey defenceman for the Bridgeport Islanders in the American Hockey League (AHL) as a prospect to the New York Islanders of the National Hockey League (NHL).
-Pulkkinen was selected by the New York Islanders 54th overall pick in the 2024 NHL Entry Draft.
+Jesse Pulkkinen (born 27 December 2004) is a Finnish professional ice hockey player who is a defenceman as a prospect to the New York Islanders of the National Hockey League (NHL).
+Pulkkinen was selected by the Islanders with the 54th overall pick in the 2024 NHL entry draft.

 Playing career

 Pulkkinen played in his native Finland as a youth within JYP Jyväskylä, and made his professional debut in the Liiga with JYP during the 2023–24 season.

-On July 15, 2024, Pulkkinen signed a three-year entry-level contract with the New York Islanders.
+On 15 July 2024, Pulkkinen signed a three-year, entry-level contract with the New York Islanders.

 International play

-Pulkkinen represented Finland at the 2024 World Junior Ice Hockey Championships where he recorded one goal and two assists in seven games.
+Pulkkinen represented Finland at the 2024 World Junior Championships where he recorded one goal and two assists in seven games.